-Perform stretching exercises for just a short duration (2 to 5 seconds), but they should be performed 4 to 6 times per day.
+Doing stretching exercises for a short duration (2 to 5 seconds), 4 to 6 times daily.

-Perform pulley or pole exercises, depending on patient tolerance.
+Doing pulley or pole exercises, depending on the patient's tolerance.

-Mobilize/manipulate restrictions in the thoracic cervical region if indicated.
+Mobilizing/manipulating restrictions in the thoracic and cervical region if indicated.

 TREATMENT DURING THE ADHESION PHASE

-Use heat to increase range-of-motion, and reduce muscle viscosity.
+Heat therapy: Use heat to increase blood flow, improve range of motion, and reduce muscle stiffness.
+(1)

-Mobilize the shoulder joint to end-range to improve joint motion and stretch contracted peri-articular structures (muscles, ligaments and tendons).
-These techniques include shoulder joint distraction procedures can also be used for this purpose.
+Joint mobilization: Mobilize the shoulder joint to end-range to improve joint motion and stretch contracted peri-articular structures such as muscles, ligaments, and tendons.
+Shoulder joint distraction procedures can also be used for this purpose.
 (29)

-Use heat to increase range-of-motion, and reduce muscle viscosity.
+Use of heat to increase range of motion and reduce muscle viscosity

-Increase the frequency and duration of the stretching routine, to patient tolerance.
+Increasing the frequency and duration of stretching routine to patient tolerance

-Apply pulley or pole exercises to patient tolerance, several times per day.
-(See Video)
+Application of pulley or pole exercises to patient tolerance several times per day

-Use manual therapy procedures to patient tolerance.
-Consider both local and global tensegrity.
-Procedures must include both osseous and soft tissue protocols.
+Use of manual therapy procedures to patient tolerance, considering both local and global tensegrity

-Research supports the use of manual therapy to improve patient function during any stage of Frozen Shoulder.
-The research also shows that the greatest improvements are seen when the treatment is administered early.
+Research supports using manual therapy to improve patient function during any stage of a Frozen Shoulder.
+However, the greatest improvements are seen when the treatment is administered early.
 Therefore, seeking treatment as soon as possible is important to achieve optimal results.
 (14)

 FROZEN SHOULDER EXERCISES